skyrockprojects/draft-python-course/0-introduction/overview.md

 # Overview

 The Strings portion will focus on:
-1. Printing
+1. Variables
-2. Concatenation
+2. Functions
-3. Manipulation
+3. Test Cases